react-navigation/react-navigation.github.io/docs/status-bar.md

 If you don't have a navigation header, or your navigation header changes color based on the route, you'll want to ensure that the correct color is used for the content.

-## StackNavigator and DrawerNavigator
+## Stack and drawer navigators

-This is a simple task when using the StackNavigator or DrawerNavigator.
+This is a simple task when using a stack or drawer.
 You can simply render the `StatusBar` component, which is exposed by React Native, and set your config.

 ```javascript
 class Screen1 extends React.Component {